Ford Taunus P1: Broadening the range more

 In September 1955, at the same as the Taunus 12M received its update, Ford also introduced a Taunus 15M de luxe.
-This top-line model was identified by a particularly elaborate front grill and a two-tone paint scheme.
+This top-line model was identified by a particularly elaborate front grille and a two-tone paint scheme.
 Various luxury features hitherto unavailable or else offered only as optional extras were included in the price for buyers of the Ford Taunus 15M de Luxe.
 These included items such as the windscreen washer, reversing lights, tubeless tires, vanity mirrors in the sun visors and a headlamp flasher.
 Many of these will have been regarded as relatively mainstream in North American cars, which will have added trans-Atlantic glamour to the Taunus 15M in a country where, especially in the south of Germany, the continuing presence of large numbers of US troops enabled Ford's customers to be far more up to date than most other Europeans with trends in the US auto market.

-Following the 1958 facelift, the Taunus 15M and 12M, for the first time shared the same front grill: by now Ford management were evidently losing enthusiasm for the strategy of promoting the Taunus 15M, as far as possible, as though it was a separate model.
+Following the 1958 facelift, the Taunus 15M and 12M, for the first time shared the same front grille: by now Ford management were evidently losing enthusiasm for the strategy of promoting the Taunus 15M, as far as possible, as though it was a separate model.